Health-RI/metadata-shacl-validation/README.md

 Run `docker compose build && docker compose up` and a validator will be exposed at <http://localhost:8080/shacl/healthri/upload>.

-Currently there are two profiles: v.1.0.0 and development.
-The v1.0.0. profile will validate against the v1.0.0 release SHACLs, development will validate against the latest development version.
+Currently there are three profiles: v1.0.0, v2.0.0 and development. v2.0.0 and v1.0.0. profile will validate against the v1 or v2 releases of the datamodel.
+Make sure to select the right version! development will validate against the latest development version.
 Note: development can contains errors, so use with care!
 The SHACLs are retrieved from the github datamodel repository.